Haifunime-Studios/collabs/README.md

 # WELCOME TO COLLABS REPOSITORY

-# Comment collaborer avec nous ?
+# How to collaborate with us?

-Pour cela rien de plus simple.
-Peu importe la méthode que vous utilisez pour développer en SKRIPT, nous vous fournisons une documentation via [GITBOOK](https://haifunime.gitbook.io/docs-for-collaborators/) afin de vous aider à comprendre les méthodes que nous utilisions chez Haifunime.
+It could not be easier.
+No matter what method you use to develop in SKRIPT, we provide documentation via [GITBOOK](https://haifunime.gitbook.io/docs-for-collaborators/) to help you understand the methods we used at Haifunime.